Pastor: Gary Knarr

 The Initial Years in Essex County – 1925 – 1928 Additional Families Arrive Following the example of Mr. Lohrenz, a number of families from the Waterloo area came to Essex County in the spring of 1925; at the same time six families from Waterloo went directly to Pelee Island, which constitutes a separate story.
 (See Mennonite […]

-The First Mennonites Living In Essex County The following text was taken from the book: The Leamington United Mennonite Church with permission from Henry Driedger son of the author N.N.
-Bdrieger Part 1 Arrival of Immigrants Toward the evening of july 17, 1924, at Quebec city, about 1000 Russian Mennonites disembarked from the C.P.R. ocean [...]
+The following text was taken from the book: The Leamington United Mennonite Church with permission from Henry Driedger, son of the author N.N.
+Driedger, author of the book.
+Thanks go to Conrad Grebel College Archives for providing us with the pictures.
+Part 1 Toward the evening of July 17, 1924, at Quebec city, about 1000 […]

 Interested in visiting, receiving more information, or attending a special event?
 Visit, write, telephone, or email us using the information below.